EU lobby piles in on foreign criticism of China's antitrust enforcement

-BEIJING (Reuters) - China’s tough competition policy is souring the mood for foreign investment, a European business lobby said on Tuesday, in the latest report to criticize Chinese regulators over a series of contentious investigations into international firms.
+BEIJING, Sept 9 (Reuters) - China’s tough competition policy is souring the mood for foreign investment, a European business lobby said on Tuesday, in the latest report to criticise Chinese regulators over a series of contentious investigations into international firms.

 Since August, four foreign business lobbies have expressed alarm about China’s antitrust enforcement, an issue many had long been hesitant to address directly.
 The Washington-based U.S. Chamber of Commerce said on Monday China’s actions could be in breach of World Trade Organization rules.